100% Customer Satisfaction Guaranteed | Questions? Call Us at (718) 389-0985

 We are so excited!
-Nowhere else can you find pasture raised heritage breed Mutton raised in the United States!
+Nowhere else can you find pasture raised heritage breed mutton raised in the United States.

 A sheep in its first year is classified as lamb and its meat is also called lamb.
 In its second year the meat is called hogget, and when the sheep is older than two years, the meat is called mutton.
 Access to mutton is extremely rare!

 Mutton is beautifully marbled, mellow, and subdued — even more delicate and tender than lamb — yet succulent with a full, round finish.
 Even those who don't tend towards the flavor of lamb find heritage mutton to be exceptional.
 The fat is absolutely edible, like a great lardo from Italy.
 When heritage breeds are the ingredient, we love adding age to change the flavor – whether it be cured meat, dry aged steak, or lamb spending an extra year (or two!) on pasture.